 School-based health centers have been proven as effective, sustainable models to eliminate health disparities and barriers to care, improving health outcomes for students and their families.

-As part of our effort to expand school-based health, the Foundation is interested in providing support to create new, and expand services offered at existing, school-based health centers in Lackawanna and Luzerne counties.
+As part of our effort to expand school-based health, the Foundation is interested in providing support to create new, and expand services offered at existing, school-based health centers.
 Priority will be given to schools with large percentages of low-income students, high enrollment, and lack of proximity to comparable care.

 For more information about the Foundation’s Expanding School-based Health Initiative, contact Christine Marcos, Senior Program Officer for Strategic Initiatives.